Landscape Institute Elections 2021

 Candidates who are standing for election can seek support from their fellow members during the election period.

 Members should only use their personal and professional networks to support their nomination.
-Official LI channels, such as social media accounts and mailboxes, should not be used.
+Official LI channels, such as social media accounts and mailboxes, member directory, branch networks, should not be used.

 Will the LI send out any communications about me or any other candidates?

 The LI must remain impartial throughout the election process.
 We will notify members that the ballot has opened, but will not discuss individual candidates.

 All members will be sent notification of the ballot via email.
 This email will contain a link to the election website, which will show the candidates’ statements, their membership of any other organisations, and the photo (and video for President Elect, Vice President) they uploaded.
 The statements can also be accessed through the LI website.

 College of Fellows